 The College may issue a criminal trespass warning to the extent of the victim's cooperation and consent, College Police Officers will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of the formal investigation of the complaint.
 The victim's personal identifiable information will be treated as confidential and only shared with persons who have a specific need to know in order to complete the investigation/adjudication of the complaint, or deliver resources, or support service to the complainant.
-Further, the College will maintain as confidential any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability for the College to provide the accommodations or protective measures.
+Further, the College will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability for the College to provide the accommodations or protective measures.

-The College does not publish the names of crime victims in the CPTC Police Department's Daily Crime Log or online.
+The College does not publish the name of crime victims in the CPTC Police Department's Daily Crime Log or online.
+The College does maintain public directory information on students but does not have public directory information on employees.
 Victims may request that directory information on file be removed from public sources.